 The BEPP is complimentary to the metro's other strategic documents, including the Integrated Development Plan, the Budget, the Spatial Development Framework, the Draft Metro Growth and Development Strategy and the Human Settlement Plans.
-The BEPP represents an investment strategy towards fulfilling its objectives of an inclusive city, sustainable and productive city which are spatially transformed and more compact in its development approach.
+The BEPP can be seen to represent an investment strategy towards fulfilling its objectives of an inclusive city, sustainable and productive city which are spatially transformed and more compact in its development approach.